jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

   * For Projects_, the value is the full value after the identifier (``project:``)
   * For Categories_, the value is a list of categories built from splitting on the separator (``:``) after the identifier (``category:``)

-* For JIRAs_, the key is the Status_ *Report As* value associated with the JIRAs_ and the value is the list of JIRAs_ *for that status*.
-In the case where a JIRA has no associated Status_, the attribute name `JIRAs` is used.
+* For Tickets_, the key is the Status_ *Report As* value associated with the Tickets_ and the value is the list of Tickets_ *for that status*.
+In the case where a Ticket ID has no associated Status_, the attribute name `Tickets` is used.

-**Note:** it is possible to have multiple JIRAs associated with a test for multiple statuses.
-An example is that a JIRA tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with JIRAs.
-This is an acceptable behavior and the json should reflect two JIRA lists, one for the pre-existing tags and one for quarantined.
+**Note:** it is possible to have multiple tickets associated with a test for multiple statuses.
+An example is that a ticket tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with tickets.
+This is an acceptable behavior and the json should reflect two ticket lists, one for the pre-existing tags and one for quarantined.

 Example JSON Object
 ~~~~~~~~~~~~~~~~~~~